 How a Basement Can Increase Property Value

-Adding a basement to an existing home increases livable square footage, giving more space for bedrooms, living areas, or home gyms.
-A finished basement can provide up to a 79% return on investment and appeals to buyers looking for room for growing families or hobbies.
+A well-planned house addition with basement increases livable square footage and improves home value A finished basement can provide up to a 79% return on investment and appeals to buyers looking for room for growing families or hobbies.

 A well-designed basement attracts families and investors with rental potential.
 Using a versatile space as an in-law suite or rental unit adds value and makes the home more attractive.
 Adding a basement to a home or basement extension is a smart way to expand basement space while managing cost to add a basement.